nafasebra/awesome-webdesign-tools/README.md

 - [Short code](https://shortcode.dev/) - A collection of useful snippets and code examples.
 Elements, attributes and selectors.

 - [Am i responsive](https://ui.dev/amiresponsive) - Show off how responsive design looks across different browsers easily with this 4 in 1 viewport tool
 - [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
 Identify content management systems (CMS), frameworks, analytics tools, and more.

+- [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
+Identify content management systems (CMS), frameworks, analytics tools, and more.